 How is that we think it’s acceptable to be so cruel and critical with ourselves?
 Why do we put up with that bullshit – and more importantly, how is it that we continue stick around for the abuse of our own self-judgment?

-The greatest lesson I’ve learned this year, and at times, the hardest one to swallow, is that being hard on yourself is never – ever – the answer.
+The greatest lesson I’ve learned, and at times, the hardest one to swallow, is that being hard on myself is never – ever – the answer.

-Which I know, is counterintuitive to what so many of us have been brought up to believe.
+Which I know, is counter to what so many of us have been brought up to believe.

-The focus shifts from ‘what do I do well’, to ‘what do I still need to improve’ and so continues the agony of self-judgment.
+The focus shifts from what I do well to what do I still need to change or improve, and so continues the agony of self-judgment.

-Like you hear me say every single week, what you focus on grows.
-It’s logical isn’t it?
-Whichever animal you feed will get bigger.
+Like you hear me say possibly too often, what you focus on grows and whichever animal you feed will get bigger.

 We’re so afraid that if we don’t address our every “failure”, weakness or malaise, that we will never grow into the best version of ourselves.